sergeyk/vislab/tasks.md

     - (maybe) run classification with pascal quadratics

 AVA:
-    - re-run classification and regression with decaf_fc6 feature on style subset
     - (maybe) also run classification and regression for different # of training images, up to 250K, to replicate AVA experiments

 Wikipaintings: